shoppingflux/php-sdk/docs/manual/resources/order.md

 ```
 ### Acknowledge

-To acknowledge the good reception of order :
+To acknowledge the good reception of an order, you need the following parameters :

 1. [mandatory] `$reference` : Order reference (eg: 'reference1')
 2. [mandatory] `$channelName` : The channel where the order is from (eg: 'amazon')